 The Foundry will host an exhibition of works by Wilson College studio art students at its 100 S. Main St. gallery space in downtown Chambersburg.

 Wilson College will host a free seminar for aspiring writers age 14 and older from 9:30 a.m. to 2 p.m. on Saturday, March 9, in the Brooks Science Center.

 When Wilson College expanded its teacher certification program last fall to include an online-only option, it offered a limited number of Pennsylvania teacher certifications.
 Now, based on current enrollment and inquiries, the college has added more state certifications.

 An exhibition of artwork created by members of the Wilson College staff and faculty will open with a reception from 4:30 to 6 p.m.
 Wednesday, Feb.
 6, in the Bogigian Gallery, which is located on the second floor of Lortz Hall.
 The exhibit, which is free and open to the public, will run through March 8.

 Wilson College will be able to digitize its archived collection of print editions of its student newspaper, The Billboard, thanks to a $6,000 grant from the Council of Independent Colleges.
 The CIC grant was made possible by a contribution from the Andrew W. Mellon Foundation.

-The Donald B. and Dorothy L. Stabler Foundation recently awarded a $540,000 grant to fund scholarships for Wilson College students with financial need through the Stabler Scholarship Endowment.
+The Donald B. and Dorothy L. Stabler Foundation recently awarded Wilson College a $720,000 grant to fund scholarships for students with financial need through the Stabler Scholarship Endowment.